skyler-guha/rest-solace/README.rst

 **rest-solace** is a rest based python library for Solace Message Broker that allows you to Publish, Consume, & Manage!!

 It is written with the intent to be easy to understand, functional, and pythonic.
-Input and output parameters for every function is always one of int, float, str, bool, list, dict and None; making them directly compatible with json data types.
+Input and output parameters for almost every function is always one of int, float, str, bool, list, dict and None; making them directly compatible with json data types.

 Note: